-Born on October 8, 1958, Ursula Gertrud von der Leyen is a prominent German politician and member of the Christian Democratic Union (CDU).
+Born on October 8, 1958, in Brussels, Belgium, Ursula von der Leyen is a prominent German politician and member of the Christian Democratic Union (CDU).
 She has held various ministerial positions in the German government, including Minister of Defense, making her the first woman to serve in that role.
-In December 2019, she became the first female President of the European Commission, where she has focused on issues such as climate change, digital transformation, and the EU's global role.
-Her tenure has been marked by significant challenges, including the COVID-19 pandemic and the ongoing conflict in Ukraine, positioning her as a key figure in European and international politics.
+In December 2019, she became the first female president of the European Commission, where she has focused on issues such as climate change, digital transformation, and strengthening the EU's global presence.
+Her leadership style and decisions continue to shape the EU's response to contemporary challenges.

 -